michail-nikolaev/task-force-arma-3-radio/README_EN.md

 > Radio propagation is affected by terrain.
 Worst case scenario - you are at the edge of a steep hill.
 If you start moving away from the hill's edge, in direction opposite the transmitting player, you will start getting better signal reception.
 Best case scenario - a direct line of sight to the transmitter.

-> Handheld and long range radios support transmitting and receiving on two channels simultaneously.
+> Commander and long range radios support transmitting and receiving on two channels simultaneously.
 Pressing the "Setup additional channel" switch will mark the currently selected radio channel as additional.
 After switching to another channel you will hear both - active and additional channels.

 ####Distribution
 * By default, a long range radio is given to squad leaders.
 If a player is wearing a backpack – he will automatically put it on the ground.